Now that I dropped a bombshell in determining the Best Picture of the 90s, let’s take a trip to some less controversial waters.

 Should have won in 1990: Pesci.

-… But this performance has also had a monumental hold on pop culture since it debuted.
-And when you come down to it, Kevin Spacey’s turn as Verbal Kint had a significantly higher degree of difficulty than Tommy DeVito.
+When you come down to it, Spacey’s turn as Verbal Kint had a significantly higher degree of difficulty than Tommy DeVito.
 And The Usual Suspects hinged on the big reveal about Verbal in the final scene–any false steps and the entire movie would have fallen apart.
 Spacey nailed it.
-He made it work–he made it believable.
-Spacey has currently been making waves as slippery, oily villains–particularly on House of Cards.
-And to be fair, he kinda does that here, too–but only kinda.
-It’s refreshing to see him showing a wider range.
-These days it would be hard to believe Spacey as an insecure, naive guy–and yet he made his entire career fooling you into believing just that.
+He made it work.
+Given that he currently plays a series of arrogant bastards, it would be hard to believe Spacey as an insecure, naive guy–yet he made his entire career fooling you into believing just that.

 Should have won in 1995: it was all Spacey.